Sustainability in Design

 Deadstock fabric This garment uses fabric that is predominantly sourced as deadstock, meaning this fabric is from end-of-line, mill overruns, cancelled orders or designer excess.
 These fabrics are typically deemed a waste product in the fashion industry and would usually end up as landfill.
 We try to use natural fibers whenever possible.

-Circular fashion model We have partnerships with manrags in two exciting ways. + Waste generated while manufacturing these garments have been sent to manrags to be into socks. + You can also return unwanted or damaged clothing directly to Mangrags for a credit to spend in their online store
+Circular fashion model: we have partnerships with Upparel in two exciting ways. + Waste generated while manufacturing these garments have been sent to manrags to be made into socks. + You can also return unwanted or damaged clothing directly to Upparel for a credit to spend in their online store.
+Upparel are the winners of the National Retail Association Sustainability Champion of the Year for 2020

 Garments featuring this logo are made using Zero Waste pattern making practises and refers to items of clothing that generate little or no textile waste during the garment production.
 Pre-consumer zero-waste fashion eliminates waste during manufacture.